davidADSP/Generative_Deep_Learning_2nd_Edition/README.md

 ### Other resources

-Some of the examples in this book are adapted from the excellent open source implementations that are available through the Keras website (https://keras.io/examples/generative/).
+Some of the examples in this book are adapted from the excellent open source implementations that are available through the [Keras website](https://keras.io/examples/generative/).
 I highly recommend you check out this resource as new models and examples are constantly being added.